Study Programme

 What is the Study Programme?

-The Study Programme Team deliver two exciting pre-apprenticeship programmes; Employability Skills and In-centre Traineeships from our state of the art Vocational Centre of Excellence in Accrington, our Oldham centre and new Bury Centre.
+The Study Programme Team deliver two exciting programmes; Employability Skills and In-centre Traineeships from our state of the art Vocational Centre of Excellence in Accrington, our Oldham Centre and Bury Centre.

 Both programmes are tailored to the needs of students aged 16-18 who are not ready, or able, to directly enter an Apprenticeship, employment or other post 16 alternative.